 Leonardo DiCaprio was perfect as Gatsby, obviously because he’s the best.
 Carey Mulligan was good as Daisy but I still find her unattractive even drenched in diamonds and designer dresses.
 Baz just loves pairing Leo with semi-plain looking girls with round noses…

 Jay-Z’s influence was also very apparent, not only through his music but by the emphasis put on Black people in the movie.
-I know Baz (I’m naming my kid Baz) said he wanted a hip-hop influence in the movie, but it was a little odd how there would just be random shots of Black people.
-Like when a car full of super fancy Black men and women zoom by jamming out to “H to the Izzo.”
+Like this shot of a car full of super fancy people jamming out to “H to the Izzo.”
 I think Jay-Z was just like “No, Baz, let me do this.
 It will be hilarious.”
 And it was.

 The rest of the music worked well in the movie, and I was happy that Lana Del Rey’s song from the soundtrack was sort of the main theme song because it’s my favorite one.